SoftUni-Internal/interactive-content/EN/09-Workshop-Validation-And-Error-Handling/Lesson.md

-# Workshop: Validation and Error Handling
+# Workshop: Validation and Error Handling - Not translated